 25. The average employee has 75 passwords

 LastPass also asked how many passwords each employee uses and discovered that US employees generally deal with around 75 passwords.
 Again, this was about average.
 Employees in Belgium have to manage 115 passwords and those in Sweden, just 50.

 26. American company Google was issued the largest GDPR fine to date

 Although the General Data Protection Regulation (GDPR) is an EU-governed regulation, it still impacts companies across the pond, and indeed all over the globe.
 Any company that deals with the data of EU citizens must adhere to the regulations.
 And it was made very clear that US companies would not be immune when the largest GDPR fine to date was issued to US-based firm Google.
 In January 2019, the company was ordered to pay €50,000,000 for not observing principles around transparency, sufficiency of information, and the presence of legal basis.

-The IBM Cost of a Data Breach Report 2020 provides details about data breaches including the time taken to identify them and the costs involved.
-In the US the average cost of a data breach was $8.64 million per incident.
-This is by far the highest, with the Middle East in second place with $6.52 million, followed by Canada with an average cost of $4.5 million.
-The US figure was up five percent since last year.
+The IBM Cost of a Data Breach Report 2021 provides details about data breaches including the time taken to identify them and the costs involved.
+In the US the average cost of a data breach rose from $8.64 million per incident in 2020 to $9.05 million in 2021.
+This is by far the highest, with the Middle East in second place with $6.93 million, followed by Canada with an average cost of $5.4 million.
+World averages were up 10% year on year.